-^{}The industry National Collective Bargaining Agreement covers all employees in Italy.
+The industry National Collective Bargaining Agreement covers all employees in Italy.
 The percentage of employees working in Italy and covered by the Collective Bargaining Agreement for the Credit Sector who are also members of a trade union is 77.84% (calculation based on Full Time Equivalents -FTEs).
+All suppliers registered on the portal are subject to checks in the areas of business ethics and respect for human rights, workers' rights and environmental rights.